ruby/ruby/doc/ujit.md

 git checkout microjit
 ```

 The uJIT `ruby` binary can be built with either GCC or Clang.
-We recommend enabling debug symbols so that assertions are enabled:
+We recommend enabling debug symbols so that assertions are enabled during development as this makes debugging easier.
+More detailed build instructions are provided in the [Ruby README](https://github.com/ruby/ruby#how-to-compile-and-install).

 ```
 autoconf